Insurance Broker vs Agent: Key Differences & Which to Choose

 Don't Confuse Independent Agents with Brokers

 Independent agents and brokers both work with multiple carriers, which leads many consumers to think they're the same thing.
 The key difference: independent agents represent the insurers they're contracted with, while brokers represent you.
-If your case goes sideways (a claim dispute, rate hike, or coverage gap), a broker is legally on your side — an independent agent is not.
+If your case goes sideways — a claim dispute, a rate hike, or a coverage gap — a broker is legally on your side.
+An independent agent is not.

-If you're weighing all your options, our comparison of independent agents vs buying direct is a great next read.
+If you're still weighing all your options, our comparison of independent agents vs buying direct is a great next read.
+You can also explore the captive vs independent agent debate for a deeper look at the two agent models.

 Smart Savings Made Simple!